jxchin/DETechAssessment-cjx/README.md

 ### What to improve on
 1. Separate my functions into various files and import them in my main script.
+2. Add more try blocks and logging in my functions

 ### How to setup on your local machine